Tolkien Pleaded in Favour of King Finn. An Immortalized Royal Tragedy

 3. The Freswæle at Finnsburh

-King Finn, son of Folcwald, and young king of Frisia, is married to Hildeburh.
-Queen Hildeburh is a daughter of King Haelfdane Hoc, a descendant of the heraldic Scyldingas and ruler of the Hocingas.
-It is unclear who the Hocingas exactly were, but they were a Danish people.
-The marriage of Hildeburh can be considered a typical Germanic friðowebba, literally 'peace weaver' or what would be in the modern Mid-Frisian language still fredeweb; creating kinship, ties and thus promoting peace through their mixed offspring, in this case the Frisians and the (Half-)Danes.
-Mothers of warriors as such do play an important role in the epic poem Beowulf (Fahey 2021).
+King Finn, son of Folcwald and young ruler of Frisia, was married to Hildeburh—a daughter of King Hælfdane Hoc, a descendant of the heraldic Scyldingas and ruler of the Hocingas.
+While the precise identity of the Hocingas remains uncertain, they were likely a Danish people.
+Hildeburh’s marriage was a classic example of a Germanic friðowebba—a 'peace weaver'—or in the modern Mid Frisian language, fredeweb: a woman whose marriage forged kinship ties between peoples, promoting peace through their shared offspring—in this case, between the Frisians and (Half) Danes.
+Mothers of warriors play a crucial role in the epic poem Beowulf as well (Fahey 2021).

 The above is based on the texts of the epic poem Beowulf, the Fragment, and on the research of Tolkien and Bliss.
 We avoided naming too many names of warriors, etc., because it would become very confusing.

-Note 2 - More Frisian kings: The oldest Frisian kings known by name lived in the Late Iron Age, namely Verritus and Malorix.
+Note 2 — More Frisian kings: The oldest Frisian kings known by name lived in the Late Iron Age, namely Verritus and Malorix.
 They lived in the first century AD.
 Next after Verritus and Malorix is King or dux 'warlord' Corsold.
 He lived around the year 500.
-He wasn't a king of Frisia but had a small kingdom in Brittany.
+He was not a king of Frisia but had a small kingdom in Brittany.
 King Audulf, written in Latin as Audulfus, lived in the sixth century and is known from coins found in Central Netherlands.
 Another early medieval king is King Aldgisl, who lived in the seventh century.
 Perhaps the father of King or Duke Radbod, who lived at the turn of the seventh and eighth centuries.
 The final king on the list is King or Duke Poppo, who lived at the beginning of the eighth century.

 Note 4 — In the epic poem Beowulf, Prince Hnaef and the son of King Finn are cremated on a pyre.
 This was probably an exceptional practice in the flat, treeless salt marshes of Frisia.
 If you want to learn more about the burial practices of the sea people in the terp region during this era, read our blog post How to bury your mother-in-law.